khsrali/LTB-Symm/docs/source/example1bands.rst

     # Detect if there are any flatbands
     mytb.detect_flat_bands()

-Then you realize there are 4 flat bands (AS: can't you put the output of the cell as well?), but are not centered around zero.
+Then you realize there are 4 flat bands, but are not centered around zero.
+This could happen, simply because the approximate value of **sigma** that is used in :py:func:`mytb.calculate_bands()` has no knowledge of Fermi level.
+This can be easily fixed simply by recentering flat bands around a given K-point (in this case K1, where Dirac cone is centered):

-The reason for that is the approximate value of **sigma** that is used in :py:func:`mytb.calculate_bands()` (AS: this is the culprit but not the reason.
+..
+(AS: this is the culprit but not the reason.
 Can we add in one sentence how this sigma is linked to the shift?).
+Ali: no It's an experimental approximation, I don't know /don't care the link.
-This can be fixed simply by recentering flat bands around a given K-point: (AS: is this really a random K points?
+..
+(AS: is this really a random K points?
 Or is this where the Dirac cone are, so the point where you know the Fermi level must lie?)
+Ali: dirac cone
+..
+(AS: can't you put the output of the cell as well?)
+Ali: I don't understand

 .. code:: ipython3